-Money can be a difficult thing to talk about, and we may not often have the opportunity to learn from others’ mistakes or successes.
-But these kinds of conversations A) happen all the time, B) should probably happen more often, and C) could almost always be done better.
+Money can be a difficult thing to talk about (even taboo in some cultures and settings), so we may not often have the opportunity to learn from others’ mistakes or successes.
+But remember that these kinds of conversations:

 If you’re doing your job well, your skills and experiences are naturally evolving.
 With that evolution, you become a more highly qualified designer and one who brings such added value to your company that a raise is really quite logical.
 It’s normal to ask for a raise.
 Just be sure you’re asking for it at the right time and in the best ways possible.